ukwa/ukwa-pywb/README.md

 Once tested, the version can be tagged, using the PyWB version as a base. i.e. the version of `ukwa/ukwa-pywb` based on `webrecorder/pywb:2.6.2` should be `2.6.2`.
 If any further releases are required to resolve unexpected problems, while sticking to the same version of PyWB, a point suffix can be added, e.g. `2.6.2.1`, `2.6.2.2` and so on.

+Once the image has been built, it should be rolled out across the relevant [ukwa-services](https://github.com/ukwa/ukwa-services).
+This includes the website, w3act and reading room service stacks.

 ## Development Setup

 To build and run from a checked-out repository, you can use the integration test setup.
 First